Why take courses in this discipline?

 How does a student get started?

-There are five 100-level courses open to first-year students: Introduction to Movement for the Performer (THD 110), Introduction to Acting (THD 120), Behind the Curtain: Performance Design & Technology (THD 130), Introduction to Performance Studies (THD 140), and World Dance Traditions (THD 115).
-We also often offer Special Topics courses (THD 195) such as Intro to Theatre.
+There are six 100-level courses open to first-year students: Introduction to Movement for the Performer (THD 110), World Dance Traditions (THD 115), Introduction to Acting (THD 120), Behind the Curtain: Performance Design & Technology (THD 130), Introduction to Performance Studies (THD 140), and Introduction to Theatre (THD 150).
+We also often offer Special Topics courses (THD 195).
 Students interested in majoring in theatre and dance should take two of these 100-level courses.

 Courses in Theatre, Dance, and Performance Studies